railsinstaller/railsinstaller-windows/README.md

     > rake package

-1. Your shiny new RailsInstaller package will be located in.
+1. Your shiny new RailsInstaller package will be located in the pkg/ directory after the package task completes.

+1. You can run the package task with --trace for debugging output.

+    > rake package --trace

 1. Once you have verified your Push your feature branch up to GitHub